 Breathing or not breathing

 Kevin's father is in hospital recovering from his heart attack.
-He was found unconscious and breathing.
+He was found unresponsive and breathing.

 If he had not been breathing, it is unlikely that the outcome would have been so good.
 Experts estimate that for every minute that passes without chest compressions, the probability of someone surviving and being discharged from hospital decreases by up to ten per cent.